-Our quarterly results of operations fluctuate, in part, because of the resource intensive nature of our sales efforts and the length and variability of our sales cycle for certain of our offerings, such as our project-based services, and for certain of our customers, such as government departments and agencies.
-The length of our sales cycle, from initial contact with our sales team to a contractual commitment from a customer, can also vary substantially from customer based on customer size, industry, maturity, profitability, whether we are launching a new solution, and deal complexity and customization.
-Our sales cycle can vary considerably and may be lengthened and made more uncertain by regional or global events, such as the COVID-19 pandemic.
-Such events have resulted in and may continue to cause a general reduction in spending on data by our customers, which will further affect our ability to estimate not only the length of the sales cycle, but also the anticipated size of potential subscriptions.
-Further, our sales cycle may lengthen as we continue to focus our sales efforts on large enterprises and on our Space Services.
-For example, large organizations often undertake a significant evaluation process that results in a lengthy sales cycle and product purchases by large organizations are frequently subject to budget constraints, multiple approvals and unanticipated administrative, processing and other delays.
+Our quarterly results of operations fluctuate, in part, because of the resource-intensive nature of our sales efforts and the length and variability of our sales cycle for certain of our offerings, such as our project-based services, and for certain of our customers, such as government departments and agencies.
+The length of our sales cycle, from initial contact with our sales team to a contractual commitment from a customer, can also vary substantially from customer to customer based on customer size, industry, maturity, profitability, whether we are launching a new solution, and deal complexity and customization.
+Our sales cycle can vary considerably and may be lengthened and made more uncertain by regional or global events, such as the COVID-19 pandemic, inflation, rising interest rates and other global economic and political uncertainties.
+Such events have resulted in and may continue to cause a general reduction in spending on data by our customers, which will further affect our ability to estimate not our Space Services.
+For example, large organizations often undertake a significant evaluation process that results in a lengthy sales cycle, and product purchases by large organizations are frequently subject to budget constraints, multiple approvals and administrative, processing and other delays.

 In addition, our results of operations depend, in part, on subscription renewals from customers and increasing sales and upgrades to our existing customers, which may also be reduced or delayed as a result of regional or global events.
 If a customer does not renew on time or as expected, it can negatively affect our revenue for a given period.
-It is difficult to predict whether or exactly when we will make a sale to a potential customer or if we can increase sales to our existing customers.
+It is difficult to predict whether or exactly when we will make a sale to a potential customer or if we can renew or increase sales to our existing customers.
 As a result, initial sales or renewals have, in some cases, occurred in quarters subsequent to what we anticipated, or have not occurred at all.
-We may in the future make changes to our subscription model, which may affect the length of our sales cycle and our ability to predict the length of our sales cycle or the anticipated size of potential subscriptions.
+We may in the future make changes to our subscription model, which may affect the length of our sales cycle or the anticipated size of potential subscriptions.
 The loss or delay of one or more transactions in a quarter could impact our results of operations for that quarter and any future quarters for which revenue from that transaction is delayed.